Killing Someone in New York is No Longer a Serious Offense

 The Coming Mass Release of Inmates

 That includes people accused of vehicular homicide, criminally negligent homicide, 2nd degree manslaughter, major narcotics offenses and more.
 Of course, in the tightly guarded environment in which the Governor operates this shouldn’t be a problem.
-For all the rest of you ordinary citizens however, well, the governor thinks you just worry too much.
+For all the rest of you ordinary citizens however, well, Govorner Cuomo would say that you simply worry too much.

 Next Post Previous Post